“. . . the man whom above all others I revere.” (THOR)

 Then, in 1967, the Scion met during the ALA Conference in San Francisco.”

 In the BSI Archival History files, Jon Lellenberg wrote: “Always a friend and supporter of libraries, he (John Bennett Shaw) had agitated earlier for a BSI scion society within the American Library Association, and the Sub-Librarians Scion had dutifully come into being the year before, meeting for the first time during the 1967 ALA convention in San Francisco.”
 (Jon L. Lellenberg BSI, The Great Alkali Plainsmen of Greater Kansas City, Silver Anniversary History, Kansas City, Mo.: 1988).
 More on the story can be found in Marsha Pollak’s article mentioned above.
 (This is a link to the PDF.
-The story is on page one and six, written for the 50th anniversary of the Sub-Librarians.)
+The story is on pages one and six, written for the 50th anniversary of the Sub-Librarians.)

-Below is the full program of the 50th Anniversary meeting in Chicago, in 2017.
+Below is the full program of the 50th Anniversary meeting in Chicago in 2017.
 Marsha Pollak was kind enough to send a copy for display here.
 It is a priceless record of the history of the Sub-Librarians Scion Society and the relationship John Shaw had in its beginning and growth.
 The online presence of the Sub-Librarians is maintained at Furman University, Greensville, SC.
 Purpose, history, and meetings archives are available from this link: Sub-Librarians Scion Society

 Santa Fe, New Mexico